 The government is currently guaranteeing all nursing and allied health students an annual bursary of at least £5,000 but mental health nurse students could get up to £8,000, with additional grants for childcare.

 ‘There’s a national shortage of mental health nurses.
-Every single one of our graduates who wants a job, gets one on graduation.
+Every single one of our graduates who want a job, gets one on graduation.
 They have the pick of the market, often being able to choose between three, four and five offers.
 Employers are fighting for candidates.

 ‘The Bradford District Care Foundation Trust has asked us to train more mental health nurses.
 For anyone considering a career change, it’s a wonderfully rewarding profession with many career paths and opportunities for progression in hospitals, the community, and specialist settings.